 Health Visitors are qualified midwives or nurses with specialist training in Public Health.
 Someone from our team will contact you when you are pregnant see you and your child for routine health checks and advice until around the time your child starts school.
 We work with other health professionals and agencies to promote health and wellbeing for the family as part of the Healthy Child Programme 0-5.

 School Nurses are qualified nurses who have specialist training in Public Health and offer support to children and their families throughout the school year as part of the Healthy Child Programme 5-19.
 Some screenings and immunisations are provided through schools.
 If your child is home educated and you would like some advice from the school nurse, please do contact us.

 Public Health Nurses are qualified nurses that work alongside Health Visitors, School Nurses, Community Nursery Nurses.

 Community Nursery Nurses have a variety of qualifications and skills in child development and have expertise and knowledge supporting children and families.
-They work with the Health Visitors, School Nurses and Public health Nurses in the 0-19 service.
+They work with the Health Visitors, School Nurses and Public health Nurses in the 0 to 19 service.

 Personal Child Health Record Book (also known as the ‘Red Book’)

 Your child’s red book is usually given to you when you meet your Health Visitor at your Antenatal contact.

 It is a personal record of your child’s health, growth and development.